 An outside probe says a Japanese TV station didn't support its worker in a sexual assault case

-TOKYO — An independent investigation of a sexual assault case linked to one of Japan’s top celebrities says Fuji Television Network failed to support its female employee, adding that management lacked human rights awareness.
+TOKYO — An independent investigation of a sexual assault case linked to one of Japan’s top celebrities said Monday that Fuji Television Network failed to support its female employee, adding that management lacked human rights awareness.

-The report centers on Masahiro Nakai, a former leader of Japan’s once-popular boy band SM, and how Fuji Television handled the 2023 case.
+The report centers on Masahiro Nakai, a former leader of Japan’s once-popular boy band SM, and how Fuji Television handled the 2023 case in which Nakai allegedly sexually assaulted a Fuji announcer at a dinner at his home.
+He later reached a settlement with the woman.

 The allegations surfaced in December and triggered claims of systematic cover-ups by Fuji TV executives.
 Public outrage led to advertising losses at Fuji, one of the networks where Nakai worked.
 Top management of the company have resigned.
 Nakai in January announced his retirement.

-The report released Monday by a lawyer-led panel is the first outside investigation into the case.
+The report by a lawyer-led panel is the first outside investigation into the case, and concluded that Nakai sexually assaulted the woman.

 Fuji TV’s initial internal investigation denied any wrongdoing at the company.
-Former Fuji TV president Koichi Minato in January apologized but said he prioritized the woman’s confidentiality and her mental conditions.
+Former Fuji TV president Koichi Minato in January apologized but said he prioritized the woman’s confidentiality and her mental condition.

 The new report said Fuji TV's neglect of the case resulted from its culture of routinely having young female employees entertain male clients and celebrities.